Quick Links

 • 10 min read

-5 Tips for Faster Invoice Processing Through Better Exception Management
+5 Tips For Faster Invoice Processing Using AP Automation

 What Is Invoice Processing?

-The steps could vary based on your company process, but in general, here are the steps for invoice processing.
+The steps could vary depending on your company’s process, but here are the steps for invoice processing in general.

-1. Key in the invoice in the system.
+1. Upload the paper invoice in the accounting system or your ERP system.

 2. Match the invoice with the purchase order, assuming you have a purchase order process in place.

-3. Resolve the exceptions in the matching process.
+3. Resolve the discrepancies in the matching process.

 4. In case there is no purchase order, find out who ordered the product or service from the vendor.

-5. Then route the invoice for approval to the appropriate person.
+5. Then route the invoice for approval and track the invoice through the approval process.

 Those are just basic steps and based on the complexity of your purchasing process, you might be spending a lot of time resolving invoice exceptions.